mallikaa03/Plant-Disease-Detection/README.md

 The final output of the model is the Leaf condition and the confidence.

 ## Technology Stack

-o	Tensorflow
+•	Tensorflow
-o	Keras
+•	Keras
-o	Pandas
+•	Pandas
-o	Numpy
+•	Numpy
-o	Matplotlib
+•	Matplotlib
-o	FastAPI
+•	FastAPI